Sham Shui Po: Land use

 As Sham Shui Po was one of the earliest developed areas in Hong Kong, it was once a commercial, industrial and transportation hub of the territory.
 As of 2003, Sham Shui Po is covered mainly by residential buildings, with public housing estates built on approximately 810000 m2 of land.
 Factories and warehouses are still concentrated mainly in Cheung Sha Wan.

 It is connected to the MTR rail network via the Sham Shui Po station on the Tsuen Wan line.

 Cityscape

 Urban renewal

-Sham Shui Po is an area where urban decay is serious in Hong Kong.
-The government is carrying out urban renewal projects.
+Sham Shui Po is an area where urban decay is serious in Hong Kong, so the government is carrying out urban renewal projects.

 In July 2003 the Hong Kong Housing Society (HKHS) announced that its first urban renewal project would be to improve the living environment at Po On Road/Wai Wai Road in Sham Shui Po.
 Covering an area of 2436 m2 and affecting approximately 500 households, this project will provide 330 residential flats and some retail units.
-Government, institutional and community facilities will also be erected for the community.
+Government, institutional, and community facilities will also be erected for the community.
 This development will require the HKHS to acquire about 157 properties, costing an estimated HK$240 million.
 The total development cost of the project is about HK$720 million.
-To promote creative tourism in old Hong Kong districts of Wan Chai and Sham Shui Po Hong Kong Design Centre unveiled a budget of $60 Million.
+To promote creative tourism in old Hong Kong districts of Wan Chai and Sham Shui Po Hong Kong Design Centre unveiled a budget of HK$60 million.